Location.com logo

 Customer Service

-Several customers expressed dissatisfaction with the wellness plan, citing unexpected charges, lack of transparency, and inadequate services compared to what was promised.
+Many customers expressed dissatisfaction with the wellness plan, citing issues with billing, lack of transparency, and inadequate services.

 • DB